A note on the Schottky problem

-3mm J.-H. Yang \cite{YJH28} proved the following. \begin{theorem} Let $2\M$ be a positive even unimodular symmetric integral matrix of degree $h$.
-Then there exist non-trivial stable Schottky-Jacobi forms of index $\M$ for the universal hyperelliptic locus. \end{theorem} 1mm {\it Proof.} See Theorem 4.2 in \cite{YJH28}. $\Box$
+The author \cite{YJH28} proved the following. \begin{theorem} Let $2\M$ be a positive even unimodular symmetric integral matrix of degree $h$.
+Then there exist non-trivial stable Schottky-Jacobi forms of $\M$ for the universal hyperelliptic locus. \end{theorem}